-The line-up will be announced by the end of July during the official press conference.
+The line-up will be announced in July 2015 on the occasion of the official press conference.

-How many sections are there in the line-up of the Festival?
+How many sections are there in the line-up?

-The official selection includes: Venezia 70, Out of Competition, Orizzonti, and a selection of restored classics: Venezia Classici.
+The official selection includes: Venezia 72, Out of Competition, Orizzonti, and a selection of restored classics: Venice Classics.

 The independent and parallel sections include the International Critics’ Week (SIC) and the Giornate degli autori - Venice Days, these sections having their own regulations.